Orally Disintegrating Tablets

 other centrally acting medicines (e.g. tranquillisers)

-ciprofloxacin, a medicine used to treat bacterial infections
+ciprofloxacin, used to treat bacterial infections

 medicines that lower blood pressure, including diuretics which help remove excess